-Identify the name, email address and position title for each member of the school leadership team:
+Identify the name, email address, position title, and job duties/responsibilities for each member of the school leadership team.:

-Name Title Job Duties and Responsibilities Koger, Brandon Principal Principal Duties and Responsibilities: Provide training opportunities and feedback to personnel at the assigned school.
+Name Title Job Duties and Responsibilities Koger, Brandon Principa Principal Duties and Responsibilities: Provide training opportunities and feedback to personnel at the assigned school.
 Supervise the operation and management of all activities and functions which occur at the assigned school.
 Develop positive school/community relations and serve as a liaison between the school and community.
 Develop, implement, and assess the instructional programs at the assigned school and coordinate with District instructional staff in program planning.
 Establish procedures for an accreditation program and monitoring accreditation standards at the assigned school.
 Participate in developing the District strategic plan, District school calendar, District staffing plan; manage and administer school functions relating to these items.
 Interview and select qualified personnel to be recommended for employment.
 Conduct performance appraisals and make reappointment recommendations for school personnel.
 Manage and administer personnel development through training, in-service and other developmental activities.
 Implement and administer negotiated employee contracts at the school site.
 Develop long-range and short-range facility needs at the assigned school.
 Coordinate facility and support service requirements.
 Coordinate plant safety and facility inspections at the assigned school.
-Coordinate and supervise transportation services at the assigned school.
+Coordinate all maintenance functions at the assigned school.
 Coordinate and supervise the school's financial resources, including the preparation and disbursement of the school's budget, and school's internal accounts.
 Establish and manage student accounting and attendance procedures at the assigned school.
 Coordinate the school food service program at the assigned school.
 Coordinate the school food service program at the assigned school.
 Coordinate the school food service program at the assigned school.
-Establish guidelines for proper student conduct and implement disciplinary procedures and policies that ensure a safe and orderly civil disobedience and provide leadership in the event of such
+Establish guidelines for proper student conduct and implement disciplinary procedures and policies that ensure a safe and orderly